-I check my slow-cooker ham and navy bean soup whenever I get home, first, to be sure that there’s adequate liquid, and second, to assess the seasoning level.
+I check my slow-cooker ham and navy bean soup whenever I get home.
+First, I want to be sure that there’s adequate liquid.
+Second, I’m assessing the seasoning level.
 I take out the ham hocks, pull off any meat, and add it back to the soup.
 NOTE: if you like a creamier soup, you can briefly buzz an immersion blender through the crock-pot before adding the meat back (I suggest not completely blending the soup, unless you prefer it to be totally smooth).

 At this point, I frequently add in some chopped savoy cabbage or some seasonal vegetables like squash or green beans.
 I let the soup continue to cook until the veggies are softened, and then serve topped with cheese and parsley, with a hunk of crusty bread on the side.